 We are based at Fort Worden State Park and we have to adhere to State Parks policy on allowing animals into the building.
 Dogs need to be on a leash at all times in the Park.

 Service Dogs and Service Dogs in training may come into and remain in the building.

-We are situated in the Old Power House at Fort Worden.
+We are situated in the Old Power House (Building 315) at Fort Worden.
 We have two teaching spaces - a bench room and machine shop.
 The bench room is equipped with a large professional quality workbench for each student.
 Each work bench is stocked with a set of high quality handtools.

 If you are just beginning woodworking you do not need to bring any tools along with you.
 You can use our tools and then base your tool purchases based on that experience.

 If you have already started to acquire some handtools feel free to bring them along.
 You can learn how to sharpen and tune them and then use them in the class.
 We recommend that you bring your tools in a tool bag or box for your convenience.

 Each bench has storage space for your personal items and project parts.

 Some classes, especially turning, carving and design classes are taught in Building 306 (Map).
 Building 306 is on the south west part of the Upper Campus behind the Maintenance Shop (Building 305).